 Thai Salmon Fish Cakes

-I used canned salmon for these fish cakes because it is quick and convenient, however, if you have leftover wild salmon, you can certainly use that as well.
+This salmon fish cake recipe calls for canned salmon because it is quick and convenient, however, if you have leftover cooked salmon, you can certainly use that as well.

 - Prep Time: 40 minutes